His Mythical Woman

 a postcard from a diplomat wedding

-A cosmopolitan Beijing wedding.
-Though, curiously, many of the attendees speak a dialect of Korean.
+I am at a cosmopolitan Beijing wedding.
+Though, curiously, many of the attendees speak a dialect of Korean, though both bride and groom are Chinese.
 I piece it together as the bride proceeds to the stage.
 The mega-screen at the forefront of the room calls her the Chinese Flower of North Korea.
-Their leader, himself, calls her daughter.
+Their leader, himself, calls her his adopted daughter.
+She is the famous daughter of a famous Chinese diplomat.

 Pictures flash across the room-length screen of his and her faces, and the loud speakers announce they are star crossed lovers.
 They shared an unlikely encounter at a bar.
 While I was adventuring at a river crossing.